NotErnests/Drive-rush/README.md

 # Drive-rush
 Drive rush in pygame

-convert the mp3 files to wav files or use any other wav music you like just name them the exact names.
+convert the mp3 files to wav files or use any other wav music you like just name the files the exact names.